mishrashub2/My-projects/README.md

 This project demonstrated end-to-end expertise in microservices, cloud-native development, and distributed systems—exactly matching the job requirements.
 By leveraging Java, Spring Boot, Kubernetes, and AWS, we built a highly scalable, fault-tolerant e-commerce platform that solved real-world internet-scale challenges.

 This experience makes me a strong candidate for roles requiring Java microservices, cloud deployment, and scalable system design.

+Strong Computer Science foundation (data structures, algorithms, databases, distributed systems).
+➢
+Expertise in Java software development is a must have minimum Java 8 &amp; Java 11 is preferred along with experience in data structures and algorithms.
+➢
+Strong in spring boot, Microservices – Must
+➢
+Ability to develop REST APIs.
+➢
+Must have hands on SQL / RDBMS.
+➢
+Experience with AWS and container technologies (e.g.,Docker, Kubernetes, Cloud Foundry, or Hashicorp Nomad/Consul/Vault).
+➢
+Practice of modern software engineering including agile methodologies, coding standards, code reviews, source control management, build processes, test automation, and CI/CD pipelines.
+➢
+Knowledge of moving code from Dev/ Test to Staging and Production.
+Troubleshoot issues along the CI/CD pipeline.
+➢
+Experience in planning, designing, and developing cloud-based applications and solving internet scale problems.
+➢
+Work on solving scalability and performance problems.
+➢
+Must have excellent client communication skills can you make a project that i can add in my company resume for the above job description on microservice also explain me components of project in theory
+Microservices-Based E-Commerce Platform Project Project Overview
+Project Name: Scalable E-Commerce Platform with Microservices Architecture

+Duration: 6 months (team of 5 developers)

+Technologies Used: Java 11, Spring Boot, Spring Cloud, Docker, Kubernetes, AWS (EC2, EKS, RDS, S3), PostgreSQL, Redis, RabbitMQ, Prometheus, Grafana

+Project Components Explained
+1. Microservices Architecture Design
+Theory:
+This project implements a decoupled microservices architecture where each business capability is an independent service with its own database.
+The main services include:

+Product Service: Handles product catalog, inventory management

+Order Service: Processes orders, manages order lifecycle

+User Service: Handles authentication, authorization, user profiles

+Payment Service: Integrates with payment gateways

+Notification Service: Sends emails/SMS notifications

+API Gateway: Single entry point for all client requests

+Implementation:

+Used Spring Cloud Gateway as API Gateway

+Implemented service discovery with Netflix Eureka

+Configured centralized configuration with Spring Cloud Config

+2. REST API Development
+Theory:
+Each microservice exposes RESTful APIs following Richardson Maturity Model Level 3.
+APIs follow HATEOAS principles where responses contain links to related resources.

+Implementation:

+Developed REST controllers with Spring Web MVC

+Used Spring HATEOAS for hypermedia support

+Implemented proper HTTP status codes and error handling

+Documented APIs with Swagger/OpenAPI

+3. Database Per Service Pattern
+Theory:
+Each microservice has its own database to ensure loose coupling.
+The Order Service uses PostgreSQL (ACID transactions), while Product Service uses a combination of PostgreSQL for product data and Redis for inventory cache.

+Implementation:

+PostgreSQL for transactional data

+Redis for caching high-frequency accessed data

+Implemented event sourcing for Order Service

+Used Flyway for database migrations

+4. Inter-Service Communication
+Theory:
+Services communicate through:

+Synchronous REST calls for immediate responses

+Asynchronous messaging for eventual consistency

+Event-driven architecture for state changes

+Implementation:

+REST calls with Spring WebClient (reactive)

+RabbitMQ for asynchronous messaging

+Spring Cloud Stream for event publishing

+Implemented Saga pattern for distributed transactions

+5. Cloud Deployment & CI/CD Pipeline
+Theory:
+The application follows 12-factor app principles and is deployed on AWS using Kubernetes for orchestration.
+CI/CD pipeline automates testing and deployment.

+Implementation:

+Docker containers for each service

+Kubernetes deployments with Helm charts

+AWS EKS for Kubernetes cluster

+Jenkins pipeline with stages for:

+Code quality checks (SonarQube)

+Unit/integration tests

+Container building

+Deployment to test/staging/prod

+Blue-green deployments for zero downtime

+6. Observability & Monitoring
+Theory:
+Microservices require comprehensive monitoring as issues can arise in distributed systems.
+Implemented the three pillars of observability: metrics, logging, and tracing.

+Implementation:

+Prometheus for metrics collection

+Grafana for visualization

+ELK stack (Elasticsearch, Logstash, Kibana) for centralized logging

+Distributed tracing with Zipkin

+Health checks with Spring Boot Actuator

+7. Security Implementation
+Theory:
+Security is implemented at multiple levels - API gateway, service-to-service, and data level.

+Implementation:

+JWT-based authentication via OAuth2

+Spring Security for authorization

+Vault for secret management

+Mutual TLS for service-to-service communication

+Rate limiting at API gateway

+Key Achievements
+Scalability: Handled Black Friday traffic spike (10x normal load) by auto-scaling to 50 pods

+Performance: Reduced 95th percentile API response time from 1200ms to 250ms through caching

+Reliability: Achieved 99.99% uptime with circuit breakers and retry mechanisms

+DevOps: Reduced deployment time from 2 hours to 15 minutes with CI/CD pipeline

+How This Matches the Job Requirements
+Java/Spring Boot: Core implementation technology

+Microservices: Fundamental architecture pattern

+REST APIs: Primary communication mechanism

+SQL/RDBMS: PostgreSQL for transactional data

+AWS/Containers: Deployment on AWS using Docker/Kubernetes

+CI/CD: Automated pipelines with Jenkins

+Cloud Applications: Designed for cloud-native deployment

+Scalability: Solved internet-scale problems

+Communication: Worked with stakeholders across teams

+This project demonstrates comprehensive experience with all the required technologies and concepts mentioned in the job description.